 The guidance below is intended to support Auburn University units with developing and implementing virtual programming for youth participants (under age 19).
 Recommendations are offered as best practices and should not be construed as official university policy.

-Please visit Risk Management and Safety's Minors on Campus Page to register youth programs/activities (including virtual camps) and review current policies related to youth programming at Auburn University (including standards of behavior for program personnel).
+Please visit Risk Management and Safety's Youth Protection Program Page to register youth programs/activities (including virtual camps) and review current policies related to youth programming at Auburn University (including standards of behavior for program personnel).

 Additional guidance on how to plan and operate virtual camps can be found in the step-by-step guide provided by the American Camp Association (ACA).

 Select a communication method your staff will use with participants.

 Look for communication tools that do not allow for private, un-monitored interactions, such as:

 - Shared @auburn.edu email addresses

 - Program sponsored Facebook pages or other social media profiles